 - Managers are required to renew the status of their schemes every five years with HMRC.
 Failure to do so will result in the scheme losing its status

 - Providers must report payments that have been made from funds transferred out of a UK pension scheme.
 Former QROPS must also abide by these requirements

 - Former providers that have been found to have breached the rules will be subject to penalties

 - HMRC will have the power to remove the QROPS status from providers should the scheme manager provide false or misleading information in terms of the scheme’s compliance with applicable legislation

 From the provider’s side of the equation, Malta led the way through the imposition of legislation governing the way QROPS are to be handled within its jurisdiction.
-The Maltese regulatory authority require the administrator/trustee of each scheme to submit an independent audit each year, which covers the scheme’s finances and includes a statement that addresses the scheme’s compliance.
-The evolution in legislation is gathering pace; day by day the framework for UK pension transfers continues to strengthen!
+The Maltese regulatory authority requires the administrator/trustee of each scheme to submit an independent audit each year, which covers the scheme’s finances and includes a statement that addresses the scheme’s compliance.
+The evolution in legislation is gathering pace; day by day, the framework for UK pension transfers continues to strengthen!